Digital detox: unwrapping the link between social media and alcohol addiction in the countdown to Christmas

-Two addiction experts share how social media and ‘influencers’ can make the festive period challenging for those with alcohol addiction – and anyone trying to go ‘no or low alcohol’ - and what to do about it
+Two addiction experts share how social media and ‘influencers’ can make the festive period challenging for people with alcohol addiction – and anyone trying to go ‘no or low alcohol’ - and what to do about it.

-For those concerned about the ubiquitous presence of alcohol at work events, end-of-year awards, friendly gatherings, family reunions and on social media, Pamela Roberts, addictions programme manager at the Priory’s Hospital in Woking, says; “Constant exposure to advertisements, pictures or social media posts glamorising alcohol can be wearing, emotionally and physically, especially for those struggling with addiction, for whom it can require a concerted effort to keep in touch with the support networks that help them maintain their recovery.”
+For people who are concerned about the ubiquitous presence of alcohol at work events, end-of-year awards, friendly gatherings, family reunions and on social media, Pamela Roberts, Addiction Programme Manager at Priory Hospital Woking, says: “Constant exposure to advertisements, pictures or social media posts glamorising alcohol can be wearing, emotionally and physically, especially for those struggling with addiction, for whom it can require a concerted effort to keep in touch with the support networks that help them maintain their recovery.”

 Many people will inevitably find themselves at events where alcohol cannot be avoided.

-Pamela says; “It is impossible to escape every advert, post or picture that involves alcohol during the festive season.
+Pamela says: “It's impossible to escape every advert, post or picture that involves alcohol during the festive season.
 This means that recovering addicts may need to invest more time in pursuing their recovery.
-This can be in the form of talking with peers, if feeling triggered, or attending support groups.”
+This can be in the form of talking with peers, if they're feeling triggered, or attending support groups.”

-To help with this, The Priory Hospital Woking’s Addiction Treatment Programme (ATP) offers its patients aftercare support sessions on Christmas Eve and New Year’s Eve to allow those recovering from addictions a time and place to talk about the tensions or temptations experienced at this time of year.
+To help with this, Priory Hospital Woking’s addiction treatment programme offers patients aftercare support sessions on Christmas Eve and New Year’s Eve to allow people recovering from addictions a time and place to talk about the tensions or temptations experienced at this time of year.

-Whilst not underestimating how hard it is, Pamela emphasises that abstinence from alcohol during the Christmas period should not always be thought of as a negative or an ‘impossible dream’.
+While not underestimating how hard it is, Pamela emphasises that abstinence from alcohol during the Christmas period shouldn't always be thought of as a negative or an ‘impossible dream’.
 Instead, she suggests continually reminding yourself of the positive impact of abstaining, such as how it reduces harm to yourself and others in the long-term.

 “For an alcoholic in recovery, abstinence is essential, and the risks of relapse are ever present.
 When committed to a ’recovery lifestyle’, increased exposure to temptation, say from engagement with social media, can be extremely tough and can feel very negative.
 But, social media can also be a positive, helpful, and convenient way of keeping in contact with peers who are in a similar situation, especially during days spent with family or if you’re away from home.

-“There is a growing sobriety movement, on platforms such as Instagram, that can be encouraging and engaging.
-By following the ‘right’ people, you will quickly realise you are not alone and that many others are facing the same struggles as you.
+“There's a growing sobriety movement on platforms such as Instagram, that can be encouraging and engaging.
+By following the ‘right’ people, you'll quickly realise you're not alone and that many others are facing the same struggles as you.
 In fact, others will have overcome those struggles and learned to love Christmas again, maybe exploring the extensive range of so-called ‘no and low’ drinks that are now a popular feature on the party scene.”

-Jeff van Reenen, addiction treatment programme manager at the Priory’s Hospital in Chelmsford, agrees that Christmas can make it much harder for recovering alcoholics to stay on track.
+Jeff van Reenen, Addiction Treatment Programme Manager at Priory Hospital Chelmsford, agrees that Christmas can make it much harder for recovering alcoholics to stay on track.

-“Prolific marketing and promotions which glamorise and normalise copious drinking, as well as the price cutting of products, are huge triggers - especially for those in early recovery from alcoholism.
+“Prolific marketing and promotions which glamorise and normalise copious drinking, as well as the price cutting of products, are huge triggers - especially for people in early recovery from alcoholism.
 I’m also concerned by the images and ‘perfect’ lifestyles portrayed on social media.
-It is often impossible to overlook these posts if one is using digital technologies – and especially if using social media prolifically.
+It's often impossible to overlook these posts if people are using digital technologies – and especially if they're using social media prolifically.

-“At the Priory’s Hospital in Chelmsford we incorporate a complete digital detox programme into our programme of recovery in order to allow our patients ‘time out’ from the all-consuming nature of social and online media – especially if they have tendencies to be addicted to this, or cross addicted, that is, replacing the one addiction, alcohol. with another, such as social media.”
+“At Priory Hospital Chelmsford, we incorporate a complete digital detox programme into our programme of recovery in order to allow our patients ‘time out’ from the all-consuming nature of social and online media – especially if they have tendencies to be addicted to this, or cross addicted, that is, replacing the one addiction, alcohol, with another, such as social media.”

-To help those struggling to avoid alcohol during the festive season, Priory suggests practical tips:
+To help people struggling to avoid alcohol during the festive season, Priory suggests practical tips:

 Whether your triggers are stress, frustration, fear, anxiety, depression or ‘environmental’ triggers like people and places, stay mindful.
 Ensure that you prioritise your self-care.

-If you are an addict, your family, friends and fellowship peers all want you to get through this holiday season without alcohol, so let them help you.
+If you're an addict, your family, friends and fellowship peers all want you to get through this holiday season without alcohol, so let them help you.
 When attending events, take a buddy who will help you stay away from alcohol.
-Make a list of people you can call, including your ‘sponsor’; keep your list with you at all times, and call at least one person a day.
+Make a list of people you can call, including your sponsor; keep your list with you at all times, and call at least one person a day.

 If you find you’re following friends or influencers who taunt you with temptation, then simply, unfollow.
 Explore other accounts and threads which will encourage and inspire you and reaffirm the many positives of living without alcohol – not just for Christmas but for life.
 Be #sobercurious